4. 3 Side effects overview

 Can I change drugs easily?

-There are already over 30 approved ARV drugs and formulations.
-While you can’t quite mix and match them all, you have a lot of choice.
-If one or more of the drugs in your combination are difficult to tolerate, you can change it for another.
+If one or more of the drugs in your combination are difficult, you can change it for another.

-If you change a drug because of side effects, you can usually use it again later if you need to.
-Just because you used a drug once, doesn’t mean you have ‘used up your option’ of using it again in the future.
+You can also come back to use the changed drug again in the future, if you need to.
+Just because you used a drug once, doesn’t mean you have ‘used up your option’ of using it again.

-The only drug you cannot use again is abacavir.
+One drug you cannot use again is abacavir.
 If you have a hypersensitivity reaction to abacavir you must never take it again.
+Also, if you get a serious skin reaction to an HIV drug, using a similar drug is not recommended.

 Some side effects improve after the first few weeks or months, but some don’t.

-You do not have to continue with a drug to prove anything to yourself or to please your doctor.
-If something is wrong, ask your doctor to change it to something else.
+You do not have to continue with a drug to prove anything to yourself.
+Or to please your doctor.
+If something is wrong, ask your doctor to try an alternative.
 Some drugs are just not for everyone.

 Can I predict the side effects I may get?